Chart Color Schemes

 Calamvale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Calamvale's dwelling structures, as per the latest Census, consisted of 63.8% houses and 36.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 82.0% houses and 18.1% other dwellings.
-Home ownership in Calamvale was 25.2%, with mortgaged dwellings at 39.8% and rented ones at 35.1%.
-The median monthly mortgage repayment in the area was $1,733, lower than Brisbane metro's average of $1,872.
-Median weekly rent in Calamvale was $410, higher than Brisbane metro's figure of $400.
-Nationally, Calamvale's median monthly mortgage repayments were below Australia's average of $1,863, while median weekly rents exceeded the national figure of $375.
+Calamvale's dwelling structures, as per the latest Census, consisted of 63.8% houses and 36.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metropolitan area had 82.0% houses and 18.1% other dwellings.
+Home ownership in Calamvale was at 25.2%, similar to Brisbane metro's level.
+Mortgaged dwellings were 39.8% and rented ones were 35.1%.
+The median monthly mortgage repayment was $1,733, lower than Brisbane metro's average of $1,872.
+Median weekly rent in Calamvale was $410, compared to Brisbane metro's $400.
+Nationally, Calamvale's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing